bobbruno/sagemaker-deepdive-202006/content/00. Setup/_index.md

 ## Getting Access to the Training Environment

-- Plase open the attached spreadsheet and find the login URL assigned to your name.
+- Plase open the attached spreadsheet below and find the login URL assigned to your name.
 Click on it and follow the instructions online.
 {{% attachments title="Accounts" pattern=".*(pdf)" %}}